 Then finally — success?
 An old man led me on a more profitable goose chase to a man driving by in a truck whose boat was also, supposedly leaving in the afternoon.
 We settled on a price, agreed to wait for him where we were, shook hands and everything.
 Shazam!
 “After lunch,” was the time frame he’d given me.
 So I sat with the stuff while Zach took off to buy groceries and water for the trip.
 And then we sat.
 And sat and sat.
 1pm, 2pm, 3pm.
 I was desperately craving a shower and a nap but still holding out hope that he guy would show up.
 “Doesn’t he want our money?” we asked.
 Apparently not.
 Around 4pm, after watching the one way-too-crowded boat mentioned earlier leave, we gave up for the day and moved into the only hostel in town, hoping for better luck mañana.

 The next day we woke at 7am, not wanting to miss any boat departures.
 Silly U.S.-bred timeliness!
 Rather quickly we were informed that nothing was leaving that day but one boat was leaving the next morning.
 Some guy called the captain over to talk to us, but he wanted 200 Bolivianos ($29) each and for us to bring our own food.
 The only other tidbit of info the Lonely Planet had given us on this trip was that it was supposed to cost 100 Bolivianos including food.
 So ARGH!
-We said no. We were hoping to SAVE money on this trip, not break even.
+We said no, maybe this Bolivian boat hitchhiking thing wasn’t going to work out.
+We were hoping to SAVE money on this trip, not break even.
 But as soon as we arrived back in our room, we both had realized that this was probably the best offer we were going to get to get out of this stinkin’ town.
 It would cost more to get anywhere new by bus.
 So we did an about face and accepted the offer.
 “Woohoo, we hopefully have a boat ride tomorrow!” we cheered.
 Now how to kill a day in the sleepy, nothing town of PV: sit and watch The Sopranos all day because you sweat if you move and there are way too many mosquitoes outside.